The Complete Guide to Grasse Perfume

 The Molinard perfumery has been operating since 1849, and ever since, it has been completely family own.

-Molinard is especially famous for their Eaux de Cologne and their floral waters.
+Molinard is especially famous for its Eaux de Cologne and its floral waters.

 In 1891, the British Monarchy visited the Molinard perfumery, and Queen Victoria even purchased some marvelous Molinard perfume.